cast-org/figuration/docs/4.0.0-alpha.5/widgets/drag.md

 layout: docs
 title: Drag
 subtitle: drag.js
+description: A simple widget that allows for both mouse and touch drag handling for use by other Figuration widgets.
 group: widgets
 ---

-A simple widget that allows for both mouse and touch drag handling for use by other Figuration widgets.

 ## Contents
 {:.no_toc}